 A Gradual Shift From Desire and Empathy to Compassion and Care

-The Law of Reverse Effect is to state: “The greater the conscious effort, the less the subconscious response” that is the harder one consciously tries to do something, the more difficult it is to succeed; or “Whenever the will (conscious mind) and imagination (subconscious mind) are in conflict, the imagination (subconscious mind) always wins.
+The Law of Reverse Effect is to state: “The greater the conscious effort, the less the subconscious response” that is the harder one consciously tries to do something, the more difficult it is to succeed; or “Whenever the will (conscious mind) and imagination (unconscious mind) conflict, the imagination (unconscious mind) always wins.

 The law of reverse effect creates resistance to get us moving.
 So how could we overcome these things?
 First, it might be your desire.
 Desire is strong energy and can cut through resistance like a sharp knife.